top of page

 • If your lower back issues are chronic or severe, it is always best to consult with a healthcare professional or physical therapist before starting a yoga practice.

 • Modify poses if needed.
 Always listen to your body and move slowly, mindfully.
 Focus on stability instead of pushing yourself into a pose if it feels uncomfortable or causes pain.
+Stop if you feel sharp pain—these poses should feel relieving, not painful.

 • A strong core supports the spine and helps alleviate back pain.
 Many yoga poses target the core muscles, so be sure to focus on engaging and strengthening this area.